cuong24/Restaurant-customer-frontend/README.md

 ### Reservation Form
     Submit button is disabled until at least one table is selected.
     User is required to fill in name and phone to submit a new reservation.

+## Deploy
+ * Services can be launched with a single docker-compose up --build command.
+ * IP for all URL calls, including URL to set webpage after deployed has to be checked and modified manually to make sure it is up-to-date.